rsanchovilla/CPM_Player/sw/Graphics/GSX/GrafTalk 2.17 (1983)(CPM Player GSX)/ReadMe.txt

 	ASSIGN.SYS	<- should state the DD*.PRL driver to be used DD*.PRL		<- The GSX driver to use

-To start GrafTalk, just execute the following commands (can be placed in a submit file)
+To start GrafTalk, just execute:

 	GTLOAD
-	GRAFTALK

 GrafTalk can run on DDCPMPLY.PRL, the driver for CPM Player simulator but should run on any other GSX driver